RodrigoGodoyDev/Assigment-2026/README.md

 1. Clone the repository:
 git clone https://github.com/RodrigoGodoyDev/Assigment-2026.git

-cd Assigment-2026
+2. Enter the project directory: cd Assigment-2026

-2. Install dependencies:
+3. Install dependencies:
 npm install

-3. Configuration:
+4. Configuration:
 The credentials are not included in the repository for security.
 Please refer to the provided documentation to get the valid username and password.

 Create a file named cypress.env.json in the root folder with the following format: